Updated August 2020

 On the shelves, you will find their coffees as a new roastery based in Bermondsey is now running and will provide coffee for all the locations.
 Unfortunately, The Somerset site is closed at the moment but is soon to be open.
 Check their socials for updates on when it will reopen.

 I would highly recommend you to pay a visit as soon as they reopen as it’s for sure one of the new impressive places to try.
-Along with great coffees, you can have a sit and taste delicious food while admiring the minimal design and looking into the courtyard.
+Along with great coffees and desserts, you can have a sit and taste delicious food while admiring the minimal design and looking into the courtyard.

 For sure one of the best coffee shops in London.